-We are working with the community to design this new park at SE 150th Avenue and Division Street.
-At the end of this project, we will have a general outline of what this park will become when it is built (a Master Plan).
-Based on community ideas and feedback, the plan will identify the primary uses and features (for example: will there be places for soccer, basketball, and a picnic area?), and begin to arrange these features within the park space.
-This finished Master Plan will then be presented to the Portland City Council for approval.
+In 2016-17, PP&R worked with the community create a Master Plan for a new park at SE 150th Avenue and Division Street.
+The plan created a general outline of what this park will become when it is built.
+Based on community ideas and feedback, the plan identified the primary uses and features and began to arrange these features within the park space.
+This finished Master Plan was approved by the Portland City Council in November 2017.

 The future park will help fill a significant need for parks in one of Portland’s most diverse neighborhoods.
 Click here to view a summary of the master plan that highlights several park features including;

 - A central picnic area and recreation space near the community garden and playground,

 - A large community garden and a fenced Dog Off-Leash Area, bringing daily visitors year-round,

 - A landmark entry at Division Street with a summer-splashing water feature and a plaza for community events.

 - SE 150th and Division Park Master Plan Flyer (pdf)